Alcohol Testing as a Condition of Bond

-As Michigan DUI lawyers, my team and I have to ask the Judge handling a particular case for relief from requirements that can’t be met, or that seem overbearing.
+When we are handling a case, my team and will always ask the Judge for relief from requirements that can’t be met, or that otherwise seem overbearing or too burdensome.

-Often, however, we can at least persuade a Judge to reduce the frequency of such testing, or otherwise make it easier on the client.
+Often, we can persuade a Judge to reduce the frequency of such testing, or otherwise make it easier on the client.

 One thing is sure; you won’t get any relief without asking for it.

 Beyond that, it is important that we use our client’s compliance with the testing, and the lack of any positive tests, to his or her advantage at ALL stages of the case, including during our meetings and negotiations with the prosecutor, right up through the time of sentencing.

-This is a very real life example of what’s meant by the old saying that “when life hands you lemons, make lemonade.”
+The testing situation is a real life example of what’s meant by the old saying that “when life hands you lemons, make lemonade.”

-Sometimes though, testing doesn’t go so smoothly, and a person gets a positive result.
+Sometimes though, testing doesn’t go so smoothly, and a person misses a test, or gets a positive result.
 That can happen for all kinds of reasons, including a simple scheduling mistake, an equipment malfunction, or the test simply produces an incorrect result.

 Whatever the story, a positive result in violation of a "no drinking" bond condition requires intelligent defensive action on behalf of the client.

-This is when we have to be part DUI Lawyer, part diplomat, part public relations expert, part scientist, part spin-doctor and maybe even a bit part witch-doctor, too.
+This is when my team and I have to be part DUI Lawyer, part diplomat, part public relations expert, part scientist, part spin-doctor, and maybe even a bit part witch-doctor, too.